Europe's Strongest Man

 Europe's Strongest Man is an annual strength athletics competition which began in 1980.
 The event is held in various locations throughout Europe, and features exclusively European strongman competitors.
-Mariusz Pudzianowski holds the record for most wins with 6 titles.
-Hafþór Júlíus Björnsson holds 5 titles, Geoff Capes, Riku Kiri, Žydrūnas Savickas each hold 3 titles & Jón Páll Sigmarsson, Jamie Reeves, Manfred Hoeberl, Jouko Ahola each hold 2 titles.
+Mariusz Pudzianowski holds the record for most wins with six titles.
+Hafþór Júlíus Björnsson holds five wins, while Geoff Capes, Riku Kiri and Žydrūnas Savickas share three wins each.

 As of 2010, the Europe's Strongest Man contest has become a part of the Giants Live season of annual grand prix events.
 The contest serves as a qualifying event for the World's Strongest Man contest, with the top 3 placings qualifying for that year's WSM contest.